US warns it will act if China installs military base in Solomon Islands - News

 You U.S warned the Solomon Islands that they would act “in agreement” if the China installing a “permanent military presence” in the Pacific archipelago, following the signing of a controversial security agreement, the White House said on Friday.

-The high-level American delegation that visited the site explained to Solomon Islands leaders that if Beijing “establishes a de facto permanent military presence,” the United States “will respond accordingly,” according to a presidential statement.
+The high-level American delegation that visited the site explained to Solomon Islands leaders that if Beijing “establishes a de facto permanent military presence”, the United States “will respond accordingly”, according to a presidency statement.

-And the same will be done if a “military installation” or “force projection capabilities” are established that allow a Chinese deployment in the region,” he said.
+And they will do the same if a “military installation” or “force projection capabilities” are established that allow a Chinese deployment in the region, he said.

 Representatives from the White House and the State Department traveled to the Solomon Islands on Friday, where they met with Prime Minister Manasseh Sogavare.